03 Jan The Manor House

 The day after they arrived, they both came over to my house.
 “Guys, I have to tell you something but you have gotta’ promise not to tell your parents ok?
 Swear?”
 Dylan and Peggy both glanced at each other, obviously hooked on what I was going to tell them.

-“The Manor House…” I told them, “I went there 2 days ago.
-I saw… Well, I don’t really know what I saw, this is why we need to go back”
+“The Manor House…” I told them.
+“I went there two days ago.
+I saw… Well, I don’t really know what I saw, this is why we need to go back.”